What is the March for Life?

 The March for Life began in Washington, D.C., as a small demonstration and rapidly grew to be the largest pro-life event in the world.
 The peaceful demonstration that has followed on the somber anniversary of Roe V. Wade every year since 1973 is a witness to the truth concerning the greatest human rights violation of our time, legalized abortion on demand.

 Where and when is the March for Life?

-The March for Life official program will be held on Friday, January 19, 2018 on the National Mall in Washington, D.C.at the Washington Monument.
-The program begins with a rally at 12 noon, and a time of musical reflection at 11:45 a.m.
+The March for Life official program will be held on Wednesday, January 22, 2015 on the National Mall in Washington, D.C. beginning at 14th St. The program begins with a rally at 12 noon, and a time of musical reflection at 11:30.
 There will be jumbo-trons for easier viewing.

-The march begins immediately following the rally at approximately 1 pm and proceeds east from the Washington Monument, at 14th St. on Constitution Avenue and ends in front of the U.S. Supreme Court.
-We then encourage you to visit your congressman in the House and Senate office buildings.
+The march begins immediately following the rally at approximately 1 pm and proceeds from the National Mall, makes a right on Constitution Avenue, makes a right on 1st St. NE, and ends in front of the U.S. Supreme Court.
+We then encourage you to visit your congressmen in the House and Senate office buildings.

 How do I begin to plan a March for Life trip?

 It is never too early to start planning!
 The earlier you begin planning, the better rates you can get on buses and hotel rooms, and the more time you have to fundraise for your trip.
 The earlier you plan, the more time you have to get the word out about your March for Life trip to family, friends and members of your local pro-life group or church.

 Before you can begin planning any other aspect of the March for Life, it is important to set your schedule.
 Some groups come to Washington, D.C. for a day.
 They arrive the day of the March for Life, participate in the March, meet with their elected representatives and drive home that same evening.
 This keeps costs low, as you would not need to pay for hotel rooms and other added expenses.